jacobxperez/rams/.github/CONTRIBUTING.md

 be visually unobtrusive, with a focus on their functionality rather than their visual appearance.
 * The design must be consistent across all pages and elements of the website, creating a cohesive and unified user experience.
-This would be achieved through the use of consistent typography, layout, and color scheme.
 * The overall design must be focused on the user experience, with an emphasis on making the website easy and enjoyable to use.
 This would be achieved through the use of intuitive navigation, clear calls-to-action, and a focus on user needs.